Route 50 Widening

 About the Project

-Route 50 is being widened from four to six lanes between Poland Road and Route 28 (about 3.7 miles).
+Route 50 is being reconstructed and widened from four to six lanes between Poland Road and Route 28 (about 3.7 miles).
 In addition, VDOT is also:

 • Improving traffic signalization

 • Providing a shared-use path on both sides of the road

 • Providing crosswalks with curb ramps and pedestrian signals

 Route 50 narrows from six lanes to four just west of Route 28.
 Increased development and congestion in Loudoun County in recent years now leads to backups during much of the day on the existing four-lane segment, especially during morning and evening rush hours.